codacy/chart/docs/infrastructure/microk8s-quickstart.md

 # Setting up a microk8s cluster

+[Microk8s](https://microk8s.io/) is a single-package fully conformant lightweight Kubernetes that works on 42 Linux versions.
+The project is publicly available and can be [found here](https://github.com/ubuntu/microk8s).

-Follow the steps below to set up a microk8s cluster from scratch, including all the necessary dependencies and configuration.
+Follow the steps below to set up a microk8s instance from scratch, including all the necessary dependencies and configuration.

 ## 1. Concepts